i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - Overlay uses large bold font and color (LimeGreen for victory, Red for defeat) via ResultToColorConverter.
 - Added TODO comments for future animated transitions and art-based victory screens.

+---

+## BattleView: Return to Map Button

+- Added 'Return to Map' button to BattleView overlay, bound to ReturnToMapCommand in BattleViewModel.
+- Button is visible when IsBattleOver is true and calls BattleEnded?.Invoke("Return") when clicked.
+- Added TODO for animated return transition to Map screen.

 This line is kept as requested.